SoftUni-Internal/interactive-content/EN/02-Dependency-Injection-and-Services/04-Observables-and-RxJS.md

 - **Transform** observables
 - **Combined** and compose observables

-Reactive extensions are not limited to just JavaScript it is also available for many of the popular programming languages like Java, C#, Scala, Clojure, Swift and others.
+Reactive extensions are not limited to just JavaScript it is also available for many of the popular programming languages like Java, C#, Scala, Clojure, Swift, and others.

 ## How to install RxJS